 Medical Diagnostic Imaging

 A patient may have medical imaging exams as part of ALL diagnosis or treatment.
-The OSUCCC – James experts often use imaging to guide them to a precise area of the body for biopsy.
-If the experts suspect that the disease has spread to other organs, they may order X-rays or CT (computed tomography) exams to determine whether the ALL has spread and if so, where.
+The OSUCCC – James specialists often use imaging to guide them to a precise area of the body for biopsy.
+If the experts suspect that the disease has spread to other organs, they may order X-rays or CT (computed tomography) exams to determine whether the ALL has spread and, if so, where.